nick-The-One/python_course/0n+2_oop_pt3.md

           self.a = a
   ```

-* This was planned to be included into Python 3.10 as default, but was postponed
+* This was planned to be included into Python 3.10 as default, but was postponed[^2]

 * It postpones evaluation of annotations, so undefined yet types will be represented by strings